Sophie Villy: Biography

+In 2016 she was nominated by Electronauts as "Artist of the Year".

-A third album from Sophie Villy was recently presaged by the song "Reveal" ––just before New Year's Day, 2016.
+A third album from Villy was recently presaged by the song "Reveal" ––just before New Year's Day, 2016.
 As with interviews in the Ukrainian press, so the song struck a repeatedly political note.
 It was "dedicated to heroes internationally––who have shown a genuine love for their country."
 Since political tensions have worsened of late, Villy's catalog is increasingly seen in terms of a mediating role, between languages and conflicted cultures.

 Planet A was released on April 18, 2017.
 The US tour started in NYC.
 Album won "Best alternative rock album" of Academia Music Awards in Los Angeles, in June.

-In April 2018 French film director Jean-Marie Marbach shot in Paris new music video with Sophie Villy, for the song "Another Existence" from the album "Planet A".
+In December 2017 she became a jury of the most famous kids song contest in Georgia - Ranina.

-In September 2018 Sophie Villy created a special project and founded her own arts and music studio for children, called "Soulscope".
-Soulscope is a bright, happy and musical space for self-discovery, joyful learning and creative exploration.
+In September 2018 Villy set up an arts and music studio for children, called Soulscope.
+Since March 2022 Soulscope hosts Ukrainian children, who were forced to leave their homes due to the Russian invasion.

+In November 2023 Villy won Hennessy Global project "All I Need” with the single “Flow”, in which she plays the Georgian traditional instrument Chuniri / ჭუნირი.